mozilla/application-services/docs/contributing.md

 the [Rust](https://www.rust-lang.org/) programming language.
 You can get a working rust compiler and toolchain via [rustup](https://rustup.rs/).

-Some components also require `openssl` and `sqlcipher` in order to build correctly.
+Some components also require `nss` and `sqlcipher` in order to build correctly.
 You may be able to install these via your OS package manager, but for consistency we recommend using the versions included in this repo by doing the following from the root of your checkout: